Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

       * Ability to create different versions of data and compare scenarios in real-time

-      * Simplicity and speed in changing assumptions and and presenting the new results
+      * Simplicity and quick turnaround for 'what-if' assumption changes
 first_solution: >
   ![Analysts & Consultants](/img/feature-icons-v1_03.png)